idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

  PATH=/somewhere/else:$PATH

-is a side-effect of the *absence* of a command rather than an explicit shell-modifying statement in its own right.  :question:`Who knew?` (The guy that wrote the man page did, for a start.)
+is a side-effect of the *absence* of a command rather than an explicit shell-modifying statement in its own right.  :socrates:`Who knew?` (The guy that wrote the man page did, for a start.)

 Redirections